FAQ • Teens and Drugs • Types of DrugsOrder Form

 In addition to the physical effects, users report feeling restless, anxious, and moody.
 Higher doses intensify the effects.
 Persons who use larger amounts of amphetamines over a long period of time can develop an amphetamine psychosis that includes hallucinations, delusions, and paranoia.
 These symptoms usually disappear when drug use ceases.

-Type What is it called?
 What does it look like?
-How is it used?

-Amphetamines Speed, Uppers, Ups, Black beauties, Pep pills, Copilots, Bumblebees, Hearts, Benzedrine, Dexedrine, Footballs, and Biphetamine Capsules, pills, tablets Taken orally, injected, inhaled
+Speed, Uppers, Ups, Black beauties, Pep pills, Copilots, Bumblebees, Hearts, Benzedrine, Dexedrine, Footballs, and Biphetamine

-Methamphetamines Crank, Crystal meth, Crystal methadrine, and Speed White powder, pills, rock that resembles a block of paraffin Taken orally, injected, inhaled
+White powder, pills, rock that resembles a block of paraffin

 Depressants